 Filing LLC Taxes

-A limited liability company (LLC) is a pass-through tax entity.
-This means that profits pass through the company to individual members.
-The individual members, rather than the company, must report the members' share of the profits on their individual tax returns.
+When you run a small business, it's crucial to understand taxes.
+If your business is a limited liability company (LLC), the way you file taxes can vary.
+The Internal Revenue Service (IRS) usually treats an LLC as a pass-through entity for federal tax purposes.
+Pass-through taxation means that the business's profits and losses pass through the company to individual members.
+Rather than the company, the individual members must report the members' share of the profits on their individual tax returns.

 Paying Estimated Taxes